Brittany D.K. Gratreak

 As a medical student in Region 8, Britt’s passion for equity helped to drive extensive student-led action and research to increase LGBTQIA+ representation in the medical curriculum through UACOM-T MedPride.
 While president of the UACOM-T AMWA branch, the team devoted their year of leadership to raising awareness about how many layers of state legislation directly prevent reproductive healthcare access in Arizona and creating conversations on campus between students and professors of the local law school and medical school.

 “I am a super laid-back person and I sincerely promise I’m not scary!
-Please reach out to me if you would like to chat about anything or you need help on any part of your journey in medicine or research.
-Premedical students are especially encouraged to reach out to me via email or Twitter for guidance or just someone to talk to.”
+Please reach out to me if you would like to collaborate on events, chat about anything, or you need help on any part of your journey in medicine or research.
+Premedical students are especially encouraged to reach out to me via email or Twitter for guidance or just someone to talk to if they need it.”